Tutopiya Logo

 How Probability Applications connect to the rest of Probability

-Combined events link to Tree Diagrams for multi-step problems and to Venn Diagrams And Tables for frequency-based probability.
+Probability Applications builds on basic probability from earlier in the syllabus and leads into Tree Diagrams for visualising multi-step problems.
+It also overlaps Venn Diagrams and Tables when events are described as groups.
 When you are ready to mix topics, the Cambridge IGCSE Maths resource hub lets you move straight from a weak subtopic into the next.

 Common mistakes students make